nepcat/cathook/README.md

 ## Overview

-Cathook is a training software designed for Team Fortress 2 for Linux.
-Cathook includes some joke features like
+Kisakhook™ is a training software designed for Team Fortress 2 for Linux.
+Kisakhook™ includes some joke features like

 * Ignore Hoovy
 * Encrypted chat
-* Nullnexus Support (Find other Cathook users in-game automatically)
+* Nullnexus Support (Find other Kisakhook users in-game automatically)
 * Sandvich aimbot
-* Chance to get manually VAC banned by Valve

 and a lot of useful features, including

+* Chance to get manually HWID banned by Valve
 * Working hitscan nospread
 * Anti Backstab with option to use "No" voice command when spy tries to backstab you
 * Extremely customizable spam (you can make spam lines that'll include name of random dead enemy pyro or sniper)